artsy/artsy.github.io/_posts/2017-02-05-Retrospective-Swift-at-Artsy.md

 * Opens native engineers to more projects, makes yours more welcoming to others
 * Problems do, and will occur, but everything is fixable by forking
 * Extensive communication with native code gets tricky to test and maintain
+* We ended up re-using quite a lot of existing native code
-* It makes working in native code feel like a bad job for someone to do
+* It makes working in native code feel like a bad chore for someone to do
+* Spending so much time in another environment will erode native knowledge
 * We're not going to re-write other existing Apps into React Native
 * Makes a lot of sense in an [additive approach][our-rn]